gormley01/project2-plugin/README.md

-Sprint 2 Stand-up meeting 4          | On your own time (must be spread out between other stand-up meetings) Sprint 2 Stand-up meeting 5          | On your own time (must be spread out between other stand-up meetings) Sprint 2 Review                      | November 22nd, 2022 at 2:30pm Sprint 2 Retrospective               | October 22nd, 2022 at 2:30pm
+Sprint 2 Stand-up meeting 4          | On your own time (must be spread out between other stand-up meetings) Sprint 2 Stand-up meeting 5          | On your own time (must be spread out between other stand-up meetings) Sprint 2 Review                      | November 22nd, 2022 at 2:30pm Sprint 2 Retrospective               | November 22nd, 2022 at 2:30pm
 -----------------------------        | ---------------------------------------------------------------------
 Sprint 3 Planning                    | November 22nd, 2022 at 4:20pm
 Sprint 3 Stand-up meeting 1          | November 29th during lab